SmallpTsai/7688-fpv-rccar/README.md

 #### setup
 `chmod 755 init.cgi`
 #### note
-init.cgi is written with Python, it is responsible for (re)start mjpg-streamer and websocket server if anything goes wrong.
+init.cgi is written with **Python**, it is responsible for (re)start mjpg-streamer and websocket server if anything goes wrong.

 ### fpvcarsrv.js
 #### where
 `/root`
 #### setup
-it require websocket package, please do “`npm install ws`” (setup 7688 to station mode and connect to a AP with network access to do so)
+it require **websocket** package, please do “`npm install ws`” (remember to setup 7688 to station mode and connect to a AP with network access to do so)
 #### note
+* fpvcarsrv.js is written with **Node JS**, it is responsible for starting a server allowing client to control the ESC/Servo.
-* It start websocket server at port 8001
+* It starts websocket server at port 8001
 * Only the first connection can control the vehicle, the other connection will be viewer.
 * ESC (Throttle) is connected to PWM0 (pin18) of 7688
 * Servo (Steering) is connected to PWM1 (pin19) of 7688